deniscovei/vma/README.md

 You can run the following commands:

-1. Allocate a contiguous buffer which will simulate the virtual memory.
+1. Allocate a contiguous buffer with a certain `size` which will simulate the virtual memory.
 It will be used as a kernel buffer.
 ```console
 ALLOC_ARENA <size>
 ```